its-cyberjaya/constitution/README.md

 ### A. Annual General Meeting (AGM)
 1. The Annual General Meeting is an important event for IT Society committees and members to reflect on the past, discuss, and plan for the future.
-2. The date, time and venue of the AGM will be determined by the executive council.
+2. The date, time and venue of the AGM will be determined by the Executive Council.
 3. In the AGM, these matters shall be discussed:
+  - Reports on events, activities, and lessons learned in the past year
   - Amendments to the constitution
-  - Changes in committee structures and membership
+  - Changes in committee structures
+  - Appointment of new executive council and committee members and handover between the old and new committees.
   - Elections where committee positions where/if required
-  - Reports on events, activities, and lessons learned in the past year
   - Sharing on events and activities that will be organised in the coming year
 4. Major amendments to the constitution require a **two-thirds majority vote** from the members that attend the AGM.
 5. Notice regarding the AGM must be made known to members **at least a week** before the event.